SergioCoboLopez/ELN_Sergio/docs/february_23/week_1.md

 1. Abstract - I think I should start telling what exactly I am doing.
 Then, I can justify why I am doing that.
 I have a first version ready.
 The next goal will be to look at the introduction.

 **O** - Concentrations of DOC in the arks.
 I though about it yesterday, and I figured out I have to think in terms of mass of DOC, rather than volume or concentration.
-I need to do some calculations and then think about how to implement this in GoldSim.

-I think this works.
+Statement of the problem:

 ![Cybernetics](Cybernetics.png)

-Suppose that the concentration of DOC in the arks at t=0 is larger than the concentration of DOC in the ocean: $$c_a(t=0)>c_o$$

-The volume of water in the arks does not change, but there is an outflow to the sample S and a corresponding inflow from the ocean O:
+Suppose that the concentration of DOC in the arks at t=0 is larger than the concentration of DOC in the ocean: $$c_a(t=0)>c_o$$.
+The volume of water in the arks does not change, but there is an outflow from Arks (A) to the Sample (S) and an inflow from the ocean (O) to A:

 $$
 \begin{equation*}